turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 ### Variables

 Like Ruby, JavaScript uses duck typing.
 Unlike Ruby, you need to use the `var` keyword when declaring a variable for the first time.
-If you forget the `var` keyword, you variable will be declared in the global scope—whether you meant it that way or not.
+If you forget the `var` keyword, your variable will be declared in the global scope—whether you meant it that way or not.

 ```js
 var x = 1;